hbhutta/xenon-gas-exchange-consortium/README.md

 ##### Installing Packages in the Virtual Environment:

 Now we are ready to install necessary packages.
 Packages must be installed inside the virtual conda environment.
-The list of packages are in the requirements.txt or requirements_ubuntu.txt file.
-These two files can be found in the setup folder of the main program directory.
-If in the terminal you are not in the main program directory, change the directory using cd command.
+The list of packages are in the `setup/requirements.txt` file.
+In the terminal, if you are not in the main program directory, change the directory using the `cd` command.
 To install the required packages, execute the command:

 ```bash
 pip install -r setup/requirements.txt